V 10.1, Oct. 2020 Go to latest version

 ... a short chapter on these monitors in an eleven-hundred pages handbook.

-Thread on Visionlist (2009) on timing issues with subject "CRT monitor solutions" that appears to be no longer online.
+There was a thread on Visionlist (2009) on timing issues, with subject "CRT monitor solutions" that appears to be no longer online.

 Lagroix HEP, Yanko MR, Spalek TM (2012).
 LCDs are better: Psychophysical and photometric estimates of the temporal characteristics of CRT and LCD monitors.
-Atten Percept Psychophys 74: 1033-1041. (pdf)
+Attention, Perception & Psychophysics 74: 1033-1041. (pdf)

 Elze T & Tanner TG (2012).
 Temporal Properties of Liquid Crystal Displays: Implications for Vision Science Experiments.
 PLoS ONE 7(9): e44048. doi:10.1371/journal.pone.0044048.
 (Take a rather critical but realistic stance)

 See also Ghodrati, Morris, & Price (2015) on LCD monitors cited above.

 Informal comparison of Unix, MacOS and Windows wrt timing (2011) by Mario Kleiner

 Five papers on OLED monitors look at their timing properties: